 AHPT 8453 Clinical Internship 2 (4:0:12) Eight weeks of full-time clinical experience (approximately 320 hours) in a predetermined specific PT clinical setting (acute care, musculoskeletal, neuromuscular, or elective).
 The student has the opportunity to integrate patient management and evaluation skills and to develop entry-level and advanced competencies for entry-level Physical Therapists as defined in the Physical Therapist Manual for the Assessment of Clinical Skills (PT MACS).
+No textbook is required.

 AHPT 8455 Clinical Internship 3 (4:0:12) Eight weeks of full-time clinical experience (approximately 320 hours) in a predetermined specific PT clinical setting (acute care, musculoskeletal, neuromuscular, or elective).
 The student has the opportunity to integrate patient management and evaluation skills and to develop entry-level and advanced competencies for entry-level Physical Therapists as defined in the Physical Therapist Manual for the Assessment of Clinical Skills (PT MACS).
+No textbook is required.

 AHPT 8456 Clinical Internship 4 (4:0:12) Eight weeks of full-time clinical experience (approximately 320 hours) in a predetermined specific PT clinical setting (acute care, musculoskeletal, neuromuscular, or elective).
-The student has the opportunity to integrate patient management and evaluation skills and to develop entry-level and advanced competencies for entry-level Physical

-Therapists as defined in the Physical Therapist Manual for the Assessment of Clinical Skills (PT MACS).
+The student has the opportunity to integrate patient management and evaluation skills and to develop entry-level and advanced competencies for entry-level Physical Therapists as defined in the Physical Therapist Manual for the Assessment of Clinical Skills (PT MACS).
+No textbook is required.

 AHPT 8458 Clinical Internship 5 (4:0:12) Eight weeks of full-time clinical experience (approximately 320 hours) in a predetermined specific PT clinical setting (acute care, musculoskeletal, neuromuscular, or elective).
 The student has the opportunity to integrate patient management and evaluation skills and to develop entry-level and advanced competencies for entry-level Physical Therapists as defined in the Physical Therapist Manual for the Assessment of Clinical Skills (PT MACS).
+No textbook is required.

 AHPT 8500: Gross Anatomy (5:3:6) An integrated study of gross human anatomy embodying gross morphology and coordinating with developmental and histological aspects of the body.
 Included is regional dissection with emphasis on the musculoskeletal, nervous, circulatory and respiratory systems.
+ISBN: 1-9290-077-11-6; ISBN: 0-7817-7431-4

-AHPT 8521 Neuromuscular Practice Patterns (5:3:6) This course examines the pathology, medical diagnosis process, and medical and surgical interventions of neuromuscular conditions in adults that are commonly seen by Physical Therapists.
+AHPT 8521 Neuromuscular Practice Patterns (5:4:3) This course examines the pathology, medical diagnosis process, and medical and surgical interventions of neuromuscular conditions in adults that are commonly seen by Physical Therapists.
 It focuses on Physical Therapy examination, evaluation, and intervention for adult clients with neurological disorders based on current research, evidence, and practice guidelines.
+ISBN: 978-03-2303306-0; ISBN: 978-03-2300699-6